PragatiNeraki/INKLE_ASSIGNMENT/README.md

-# Inkle Assignment - Tax Management System
+# Inkle Assignment

-A modern React application for managing tax records with a clean, intuitive user interface.
+A modern React application for managing records with a clean, intuitive user interface.
 This project demonstrates a full-stack frontend solution with data table management, filtering, and modal-based editing capabilities.

 ## 🚀 Features